IntelLabs/kafl.edk2/README.md

 `           [-key_enroll]`

 Note:
-  - If -key_enroll is set in build.py, Secure Boot variables will be enrolled with the data files defined in DefaultSecureBootConfig in build.py.
-By default -key_enroll is not defined.
+  - If -key_enroll is set, Secure Boot variables will be enrolled with the data files defined in DefaultSecureBootConfig in build.py.
+By default -key_enroll is not set.
   - More information about Secure Boot is in following section.

 ## Secure Boot

 TDVF uses UEFI Secure Boot as base with extensions for TD launch.